Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

         Each plot shows the distribution of associations of individual genes within the gene set and the VEP feature.
         Dots are colored if the geneset as a whole was significantly associated.
-        Enrichment plots for all gene set / VEP feature associations may be found in Figure S2.
+        Enrichment plots for all gene set / VEP feature associations may be found in @figureS2.
 ],
 ) <figure4>
 #v(1em)